n8willis/opentype-shaping-documents/opentype-shaping-vedic-extensions.md

 Of the non-spacing marks, 20 are classified as `CANTILLATION` (or tone-marker) indicators, which modify the pitch of vowels.
-Most of these marks are generally positioned above or below the main character, using <abbr>GPOS</abbr>
+Most of these marks are generally positioned above or below the main character, using <abbr title="Glyph Positioning table">GPOS</abbr>
 mark attachment, in a position that does not interact or interfere with the main character.
 In Unicode, the `CANTILLATION` classification is separate from the `TONE_MARKER` classification used in some scripts